-Our partners are important to the event team’s mission in creating a more diverse and inclusive race community.
-We strive to impact our communities through event management, emergency food delivery, fundraising, sustainability and creating a space for all voices to be heard.
+Our partners are an important part of our mission to create a more diverse and inclusive race community.
+We strive to impact our communities through event management, emergency food delivery, fundraising, sustainability and creating a space for all voices to be recognized.
 The HTC Race Series & Hood To Coast Relays are proud to partner with many organizations that share these same goals and passions.

 Table of Contents

 Hood To Coast Productions is a premiere race and event production company.
-We are passionate about creating experiences that give each participant an unforgettable time.
+We are passionate about creating experiences that give each participant unforgettable memories.

 For several years now, our team has produced and operated the largest drive-thru holiday light show in the Pacific Northwest spanning the entire track at Portland International Raceway in partnership with The Sunshine Division.
 Learn more about the Sunshine Division and its mission here.

-Our team operates the St. Jude annual 5K Walk/Run in several locations across our region including: Seattle, Portland, San Francisco, Los Angeles and San Diego.
+Our team operates the St. Jude annual 5K Walk/Run in several locations across the country including: Seattle, Portland, San Francisco, Los Angeles, Bloomington/Normal, Chicago, Indianapolis, & Evansville.
 In partnership with St. Jude Children’s Hospital, we invite you to learn more about the organization’s mission here.

 Our team operates the annual Polar Plunge event in several locations throughout Oregon including Bend, Eugene, Salem and Portland.
 Learn more about the event and Special Olympics’ incredible mission here.